plopd/plopd/README.md

 My name is **Daniel Theodor Plop**.
 I currently live in München, DE-BY.

-I am a Machine Learning Software Engineer.
+I am a Computer Scientist in Machine Learning.
 I hold a bachelor’s degree in computer science (with a major in Games Engineering), and a master’s degree in computer science (with a major in Machine Learning & Reinforcement Learning) from Technische Universität München (TUM).